Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

-Once a bug flies inside, if they choose to land on the interior wall of the plant, they will find stick to a pool of bacteria known as digestive enzymes, similar to our own digestive enzymes.
+Once a bug flies inside, if they choose to land on the interior wall of the plant, they will stick to a pool of bacteria known as digestive enzymes, similar to our own digestive enzymes.
 The pool of bacteria will not allow the bug to leave, and will instantly start breaking the insect down into nutrients that the plant will use to grow.

 To the right, you can see how easily the insects fall victim to this kind of trap.
 Feel free to click on the plant, and look at all the little black specks, those are all the different bugs that have found themselves inside these plants, which proves its effectiveness as a way to eat.
 This is a passive way the plant eats since the plant itself does not actively change its position when the bug lands.

-There are many different type of pitcher plants, that come in different shapes, patterns, and colors.
+There are many different types of pitcher plants, that come in different shapes, patterns, and colors.
 You will see many photos of different types shown at the bottom of this article.

-The flypaper trap is another very passive form of these meat eating plants, or what Charles Darwin called Insectivorous Plants.
+The flypaper trap is another very passive form of these meat-eating plants, or what Charles Darwin called Insectivorous Plants.
 They use, just as the name implies a flypaper material to trap their prey.
 One example is on the plant you see to your right.
 When the picture is enlarged, you will better notice there are little dots on the plant that appear to be either dirt on your screen on the plant itself.
-Those in fact are tiny little bugs.
+Those, in fact, are tiny little bugs.
 These plants solely rely on their sticky leaves to trap and absorb bugs.
-The bugs will usually land on them in order to eat themselves, and find that they are inable to move, which they then die.
+The bugs will usually land on them in order to eat themselves, and find that they are unable to move, which they then die.
 The plant then absorbs the nutrients from these bugs.
 The most recognizable of these flypaper trap plants are the Butterwort plant.

 Venus Flytrap Plant